johnwroge/johnwroge/README.md

 <h1> :ringed_planet: About Me </h1>

-:wave: Hi, I'm John!
+:wave: Hi!

-  :star2: Software Engineer passionate in building and enhancing features with new and proven methods.
+  :star2: I'm a Software Engineer driven to build, test, and deploy new products.

  🌱 Eager to collaborate on inclusive Open Source tools for the developer community.